MicrosoftDocs/dynamics-365-fraud-protection/content/ap-scorecard.md

 Risk model score, between 0 to 999, indicates the likelihood that an event is fraudulent.
 A low score indicates low probability of fraud.
 Elements you can analyze:

 - **Risk score distribution**: Risk score distribution chart shows the event volume aggregated by risk model score.
-- **Top risk countries and regions**: Top risk countries graph shows the geographic view of the five countries and regions with the highest bot encounter rates, defined as events with a risk score higher than 900.
+- **Top risk countries and regions**: Top risk countries graph shows the geographic view of the five countries and regions with the highest risk encounter rates, defined as events with a risk score higher than 900.

 ### Rule decision